 Drafting the Permanent Constitution and Next Election.
 On May 10, the National Assembly appointed a 55-member committee, composed of Assembly members, to begin drafting the permanent constitution.
-It was led by SCIRI cleric Humam al-Hamoudi.
-The UIA had 28 slots on that committee, the Kurdish alliance had 15, and Allawi's bloc had 8.
+SCIRI cleric Humam al-Hamoudi was named chair.
 Initially, only two of the appointees were Sunni Arabs, prompting U.S. and Iraqi public criticism of low Sunni Arab representation.
-Subsequently, an agreement was reached in June 2005 to expand the committee by adding 15 Sunni Arabs and 1 member of the Sabian sect as voting members, and 10 more Sunni Arabs as advisers.
-On July 19, 2005, two of the Sunnis (one full member and one adviser) were assassinated by unknown insurgents, prompting a several day Sunni boycott of the committee's work.
+Subsequently, an agreement was reached in June 2005 to add 15 Sunni Arabs and 1 member of the Sabian sect as voting members, and 10 more Sunni Arabs as advisers.
+On July 19, 2005, two of the Sunnis (one full member and one adviser) were assassinated by unknown insurgents.

-The committee did not complete the draft by the deadline of August 15, 2005, extending that period for seven days, and then even further.
-40 On August 28, 2005, the drafters submitted what they called a final draft to the Assembly but said that some issues remain unresolved due to Sunni opposition.
-Talks with the Sunni negotiators continued until about September 15.
-On September 18, with the Sunnis still unsatisfied, the full Assembly approved the draft, with some minor final amendments requested by Sunnis, and the United Nations began printing the 5 million copies to be distributed to Iraqi households.
-Iraqis will have about three weeks to review and debate it before the national referendum on October 15, 2005.
-Sunnis reportedly are registering to vote in large numbers, reportedly to try to vote it down (2/3 of the voters in three provinces), although it is not certain the Sunnis could muster this super-majority in any provinces except Anbar and Salahuddin.
-It is possible that Sunnis might be joined in their opposition by followers of Mogtada al-Sadr, who has come out against the constitution primarily because of its provisions on federalism.
-However, most Shiites are likely to vote in favor because Ayatollah Sistani endorsed the document on September 22, and the Kurds strongly support the document as well.
-The following are major provisions or issues still provoking Sunni disagreement (discussed in greater depth in CRS Report RS21968, Iraq: Elections, Government, and Constitution):
+The committee did not complete the draft by the deadline of August 15, 2005, extending that period for seven days and then even further.38 On August 28, 2005, the drafters submitted what they called a final draft to the Assembly but said that some issues remain unresolved due to Sunni opposition.
+Talks continued, and on September 18, with the Sunnis still unsatisfied, the full Assembly approved the draft, with some minor final amendments requested by Sunnis.
+The United Nations began printing the 5 million copies to be distributed to Iraqi households.
+With Sunnis registering in large numbers to try to vote it down (two-thirds of the voters in three provinces), U.S. Ambassador Khalilzad continued negotiations; he obtained a last-minute compromise under which the Sunni-based Iraqi Islamic Party backed the constitution with the added provisions that it would be reviewed in 2006 and a referendum held on any proposed amendments.
+The constitution is discussed in greater depth in CRS Report RS21968, Iraq: Elections, Government, and Constitution, by Kenneth Katzman.
+The major provisions of the final draft voted on October 15 are the following: